 - Click on the "Bass Tournament Application" button below.

 - This will take you to a login screen.
-If you have not applied for a Fish and Wildlife Commission permit before, click on "Register Here" at the top of the login screen.
+If you have not applied for a Florida Fish and Wildlife Conservation Commission permit before, click on "Register Here" at the top of the login screen.
 Enter the requested information to open an account and create your username and password.

 - Enter your username and password.
 You may also use your date of birth and one of the following: your permit number, driver license number or social security number to open your account